-Prevent loneliness in children
+Prevent Loneliness in Children

 Preventing loneliness in children requires a comprehensive approach involving self-management, family support, and community resources.
 Self-management strategies help children recognize and cope with loneliness, while family support provides a foundation of love and communication.
 Community resources offer opportunities for social interaction and engagement beyond the family.
 Together, these strategies promote children’s social well-being and resilience.